rust-lang/rfcs/text/0000-target-tier-policy.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-At a high level, the three tiers break down as follows:
+Rust provides three tiers of target support:

-- Tier 3 targets provide no guarantees of support.
+- Rust provides no guarantees about tier 3 targets.
-- Tier 2 targets will always build, but may not pass tests.
+- Rust's continuous integration checks that tier 2 targets will always build, but they may not pass tests.
-- Tier 1 targets will always build and pass tests.
+- Rust's continuous integration checks that tier 1 targets will always build and pass tests.

 Adding a new tier 3 target imposes minimal requirements; we focus primarily on avoiding disruption to other ongoing Rust development.